Find "Missing" Elevations with GPS Visualizer

 Solution #1: DEM database

 Or, look in GPS Visualizer's various input forms for the menu called "Add DEM elevation data," and choose one of the elevation databases (described in the table below).
-Complete copies of the SRTM and USGS NED databases -- 186 gigabytes of raw data -- are stored on GPS Visualizer's server.
+Complete copies of the SRTM and USGS NED databases — more than 200GB of raw data — are stored on GPS Visualizer's server.

 Note that the elevation-adding feature will erase any existing altitude data (for example, from a GPS) that might already be in your file.
-Sometimes this is desirable; profiles made with Digital Elevation Model (DEM) data are usually "smoother" looking than GPS, and typically contain fewer gaps or suspicious readings.
+Sometimes this is desirable; profiles made with DEM data are usually "smoother" looking than GPS, and typically contain fewer gaps or suspicious readings.
 (Speaking of gaps, there are a few in NASA's SRTM data, and that's unavoidable.
 If GPS Visualizer runs into one of these, it will not overwrite those elevations in your input data.)

 Solution #2: Google Maps API